Last Updated on 5 months by mallorcaunderthesun

 This is your first opportunity to enjoy the celebrations as the Three Kings arrive in Ports and towns all over the island to bring presents to the eagerly awaiting children.

-If you want to read more about Mallorca at Christmas here and Mallorca over the New Year’s Eve, you can do so here.
+If you want to read more about Mallorca at Christmas here and Mallorca over New Year’s Eve, you can do so here.

 Sant Antoni Fiestas, Mallorca in January